editor-js/image/README.md

     image: {
       class: ImageTool,
       config: {
-        uploader: new Uploader({
         endpoints: {
           byFile: 'http://localhost:8008/uploadFile', // Your backend file uploader endpoint
-            byUrl: 'http://localhost:8008/fetchUrl', // Your endpoint that provides uploading by Url }
+          byUrl: 'http://localhost:8008/fetchUrl', // Your endpoint that provides uploading by Url }, // config for default uploader
-        })
-      }
+        uploader: new CustomUploader({}) // if exists, using in prefer }
     }
   }